htcondor/pool-exerciser/docs/Monitor_Tool.md

 ## Overview

-The Pool Exerciser has a monitor tool that can be used to analyze Exerciser runs.
+The Pool Exerciser has a secondary monitor tool that can be used to analyze Exerciser runs.
 You can run the monitor by navigating to the **src** directory, and running the command:

 ```